groupon/codeburner/docs/setup/quickstart.md

 Once the container image is built, you can start the Codeburner application and all the dependent containers with docker-compose:

 <pre class="command-line language-bash"><code>docker-compose up</code></pre>

+You can then bring up Codeburner in a web browser by pointing it at your docker IP on port 3000.

+!!!
+NOTE
+    If you're running docker under docker-machine, you can get the docker IP with the command <strong>docker-machine ip</strong>

+## Configure

+### Generate Tokens
+To configure GitHub API access you'll need to generate both a personal access token for Codeburner to use for scanning and an OAuth key pair for authentication/authorization use.
+GitHub publishes a handy guide on creating tokens if you need help:

+<a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/" target="_blank">https://help.github.com/articles/creating-an-access-token-for-command-line-use/</a>

+You'll also need to register Codeburner as an OAuth Application here:

+<a href="https://github.com/settings/applications/new" target="_blank">https://github.com/settings/applications/new</a>

+Make sure to copy both your personal access token and Client ID/Client Secret from the above steps to a secure location for entering in the Codeburner interface later.

+### Required Configuration
+Once you have an access token and client id/secret, you can configure Codeburner by clicking the "System Settings" link in the top menu bar.

+First you'll want to configure GitHub access using the tokens generated above.
+After you do that, you should sign-in to GitHub using the link on the far right of the top menu.

+When you return to the system settings interface, you can visit "Administrator Access" to configure Codeburner administrators.

+!!!
+NOTE
+    Settings are initially visible to any user.
+Once you've specified administrator users however, only those users can view the settings page going forward.

+### Optional Configuration

+After configuring authentication and admin access, you can proceed to make any other config changes you need to.
+We just switched over to the GUI-based configuration, but you can roughly follow the existing <a href="/setup/configuration/" target="_blank">Configuration Guide</a> if you need pointers... just put the appropriate values in to the UI instead of app.yml.

+***